webqit/webqit-community.docs/oohtml/the-state-api/README.md

 ```

 ## Polyfill Support
-The current [OOHTML polyfill implementation](../installation/README.md) has full support for The State API.
-The polyfill additionally makes it possible to customise much of its implementation of the syntax using the [OOHTML meta tag](../the-oohtml-meta-tag/README.md).
-The following are areas of customization:
+The current [OOHTML polyfill implementation](../polyfill) has full support for The State API.
+The polyfill additionally makes it possible to customise following areas of its implementation of the API using the [OOHTML META tag](../the-oohtml-meta-tag):

-+ **[api.state](#the-state-api)** - The property name for exposing the *state object* on DOM elements and the document object.
++ **[api.state](#api)** - The property name for exposing the *state object* on DOM elements and the document object.
 The standard property name is `state`, but you may use a custom property name, where necessary.

     ```html
     <head>